 Despite the Brechtian devices and apparent anhedonia of the characters, the film is profoundly accurate and recognisable to most Brazilians.
 It is also a very beautiful film for those who can see beauty in the most unlikely of places: an old man facing the sea in his underwear at night, the look of estrangement a little girl as people sing a creepy version of the Happy Birthday song, the motion-sensitive outdoors floodlights going on and off as people walk past, and so on.

 Most Brazilians have encountered similar people in a similar a environment, and many even live in such places.
-It is very easy to relate to the banality of Neighbouring Sounds, which is perhaps why the film can be so uncomfortable to watch.
+It is very easy to relate to the awkward banality of Neighbouring Sounds, which might explain why it’s so uncomfortable to watch.
 American painter John Currin once said that he paints people we all knew but wish we didn’t in everyday situations, from cooking to love-making.
 Mendonça Filho has achieved a very similar result in Neighbouring Sounds, a film that skillfully reclaims the allure of banal living.

 Neighbouring Sounds received many international accolades, including the Audience Award, the Golden Kikito and the Critic’s Prize at the Gramado Film Festival (in Brazil).
 It is available in DVD and streaming in most countries in the world.
 French magazine Cahiers du Cinéma has listed Mendonça Filho’s upcoming film Aquarius amongst the most eagerly awaited movies of 2016, alongside Almodóvar’s and Clint Eastwood’s latest endeavours.
 So stay tuned!

 This film was selected as one of the 16 dirtiest Brazilian films of the past 10 years.
-Don’t forget to select your very favourite in our poll on the right-hand side!
+It’s available on MUBI for 30 days only in March 2020,